Policy and strategy

-The National Nursing Workforce Strategy (the Strategy) will set out a vision for the future of nursing in Australia.
-It will set out priorities for supporting a capable, resilient nursing profession delivering person-centred, evidence-based, compassionate care to Australian communities across all sectors.
-The Strategy is expected to look at:
+The National Nursing Workforce Strategy will set out the future of nursing in Australia.
+The strategy will focus on supporting a capable, resilient nursing profession to deliver person-centred, evidence-based, compassionate care to the Australian community across all sectors.
+We expect the strategy to look at:

-- the challenges of regional, rural and remote nursing, and
+- the challenges of regional, rural and remote nursing

 - plans to address the pathway from novice to expert, clearly setting out the pathway to nurse practitioner.

-The Department of Health and Aged Care is also developing a nurse practitioner strategic plan - Increasing access to health and aged care: a strategic plan for the nurse practitioner workforce (the Plan), with one to three, five and ten year goals.
-The purpose of this Plan is to describe a set of actions for addressing nurse practitioner workforce issues of national significance and enhance the delivery of nursing care to the Australian community.
+We are developing a nurse practitioner strategic plan, Increasing access to health and aged care: a strategic plan for the nurse practitioner workforce.
+The plan will develop short, medium and long-term goals.
+The plan sets out actions to address nurse practitioner workforce issues of national significance and improve the delivery of nursing care in the Australian community.

-Additional information on the NP strategic plan can be found on the Nurse Practitioner Steering Committee webpage.
+More information on the strategic plan is available on the Nurse Practitioner Steering Committee webpage.

-As part of the Australian Government’s Stronger Rural Health Strategy, we commissioned an independent review of the education of nurses.
-The review investigated whether this preparation meets the service needs of Australia’s future health system.
-The 2019 report Educating the nurse of the future presents the outcomes of that review.
+As part of the Australian Government’s Stronger Rural Health Strategy, we commissioned an independent review of the way we are training and educating our nurses.
+The review looks at whether this preparation meets the service needs of Australia’s future health system.
+The 2019 report Educating the nurse of the future presents the results of that review.

 Advanced nursing practice guidelines